lightly-ai/NvidiaTLTActiveLearning/README.md

 TODO.

 ### 1.3 Data <a name=data>
-We will use the [MinneApple fruit detection dataset].
+We will use the [MinneApple fruit detection dataset](TODO).
 It consists of 670 training images of apple trees, annotated for detection and segmentation.
 The dataset contains images of trees with red and green apples.
 TODO download!

 ## 2 Active Learning <a name=al>